heapwolf/codesurgeon/README.md

 surgeon
   .configure({                    // lets add some configuration options!
-    quiet: true,                  // how about you just not say anything for now
+    quiet: true,                  // don't output the status of each task
-    package: '../package.json'    // and read my package.json
+    package: '../package.json'    // read my package.json and use it for version numbers etc.
   })
-  .read('/src.js')                // add one or more files to analyze .extract(                       // specify the names in the order we want them to be compiled
+  .read('/src.js')                // add one or more files to add to the buffer .extract(                       // specify the names in the order we want them to be compiled
-    'funcB',
+    'B',
-    'variable2'
+    'a'
   )
-  .write(__dirname + '/dest.js'); // write the file to disk
+  .write(__dirname + '/dest.js'); // write the buffer to a file
 ```

 ## Asynchronous example